OPL Frequently Asked Questions

 Send us, in writing, the facts stating that the parent with the obligation is not carrying such insurance as decreed.

 This is a routine cost containment procedure.
-In order to keep records as up to date as possible, we attempt to reverify on a yearly basis that our insureds have no duplicate coverage.
+In order to keep records as up-to-date as possible, we attempt to reverify approximately every 18 months that our insureds have no duplicate coverage.